Datto27/safe_note/README.md

 # safe_note

-!!! have a bug during get a theme data, it's come after application build
+!!! have a bug during get a theme data

 ## Getting Started
 - this application is used for save our usefull info,